roberwild/hevy-mcp/README.md

 npx vitest run tests/integration
 ```

+**Note:** The integration tests will fail if the `HEVY_API_KEY` environment variable is not set.
+This is by design to ensure that the tests are always run with a valid API key.

 For GitHub Actions, the integration tests require the `HEVY_API_KEY` secret to be set in the repository settings.

 ### Generating API Client